Graduate Program Home

 in the emerging field of financial mathematics and statistics.
 The

-Center for Research in Financial Mathematics and Statistics provides
+Center for Financial Mathematics and Actuarial Research provides

 students a great opportunity to work with a thriving group of researchers